-The ban of Trump is cause for the US Supreme Court to reflect and revisit its jurisprudence, because of the dangers that exist when a private corporation is permitted to operate in a constitution-free zone.
+The ban of Trump is cause for the US Supreme Court to reflect and revisit its jurisprudence.
+Not because it favours Trump, but because of the dangers that exist when a private corporation is permitted to operate in a constitution free zone.
 As Justice Kennedy recognised in Packingham v.
 North Carolina (a First Amendment case): “[w]hile we now may be coming to the realization that the Cyber Age is a revolution of historic proportions, we cannot appreciate yet its full dimensions and vast potential to alter how we think, express ourselves, and define who we want to be.”
 He further recognised that social media has become the most importance place for the exchange of views.
 Justice Kennedy’s words encapsulate an acknowledgment that the First Amendment doctrine has to be reconsidered in light of the advent of social media platforms.

 One must recall that the US Supreme Court famously held that the First Amendment applied to a private corporation in Marsh v Alabama.
 In that judgment, Justice Black held that “[t]he more an owner, for his advantage, opens up his property for use by the public in general, the more do his rights become circumscribed by the statutory and constitutional rights of those who use it.”

 It is unquestionably time to rethink the First Amendment jurisprudence.
-The question is whether a group of unelected executives ought to wield such power, unconstrained, and only accountable to their shareholders and board of directors?
-Probably not.
+The question is whether a group of unelected executives ought to wield such power, unconstrained, and are only accountable to their shareholders and board of directors?
+Methinks not.